mosryx/phasma/uniqueghosts/TYP.12 oni.md

 -   Look for evidence of increased activity and interaction with objects
 -   Rule out if the ghost performs a "ghost mist" event, but note that it can still hiss as part of a manifestation event
 -   May readily give up evidence to players, leading to generous and swift investigations

+## Oni
+**Required Sanity:** Standard

+**Speed:** Standard

+### Unique Identifiers
+* Oni will never appear as ball of mist during ghost event.

+* Oni will have shorter blinks during hunts and will remain mostly visible.

+### Possible Identifiers
+* During ghost events, the Oni is more likely to use its full ghost model rather than a shadow or a translucent form.

+* Onis will drain double the normal sanity amount during a ghost event (20% instead of 10%).
+Noticing a player that has witnessed one or more ghost events and experienced a higher sanity drop than expected is a good sign of an Oni.